 WHAT QUALITIES ARE YOU LOOKING FOR?

 Rope Material Properties and Use Cases

 Polypropylene ropes are synthetic and possess a variety of unique qualities.
 Polypropylene rope is particularly suited for use around water and will not rot due to water and is resistant to mildew.
 This rope is also produced in a variety of colors making it a common choice for barriers at golf courses, parks or even power plants.
 Because polypropylene floats, it is used to designate swimming lanes in pools.
 Commercial fishermen commonly utilize this rope, especially in crab and lobster lines.
-It can also be used for buoy moorings, aquaculture and net lines.
+It can also be used for buoy moorings, aquaculture, and net lines.

-- Negatives: not UV resistant, stretches (although this could be a positive), susceptible to friction.
+Stretches (although this could be a positive), susceptible to friction.